Particular/NServiceBus.SqlServer/README.md

 The tests expect a SQL Server instance to be available.

-All tests use the default connection string `Data Source=.\SQLEXPRESS;Initial Catalog=nservicebus;Integrated Security=True`.
+All tests use the default connection string `Data Source=.\SQLEXPRESS;Initial Catalog=nservicebus;Integrated Security=True;TrustServerCertificate=true`.
 This can be changed by setting the `SqlServerTransportConnectionString` environment variable.
 The initial catalog, `nservicebus`, is hardcoded in some tests and cannot be changed.

 ### Requirements